5 Days In Molokai

 Warning sign in Kalaupapa - Molokai Hawaii

-Most importantly, you’ll need to pre-book a tour with Damien Tours and meet your guide at a designated signposted area more or less at the end of the trail.
-The guided tour costs $60 (cash only + tip) and be aware that some accommodations will offer this exact tour for $75 (so book directly).
+Most importantly, you must pre-book a tour with Father Damien Tours and meet your guide at a designated signposted area, more or less at the end of the trail.
 I was fortunate to have Rick Schonely as my guide.
 He was super knowledgeable about the history of the place and was really into his job, not to mention he’s a talented singer and plays the ukulele.

 Rick Schonely - Damien Tours Kalaupapa Guide - Molokai - Hawaii

-Here are some of the sights you’ll get to visit in the Kalaupapa Peninsula as part of your guided tour.
+Here are some of the sites you’ll visit in the Kalaupapa Peninsula as part of your guided tour.

 Kalaupapa Beach

-One of the most dramatic beaches in Hawaii and there will likely not be a soul around here when you visit.
-The part sandy part rocky beach offers a great view of the Pali Coast of Molokai with its towering sea cliffs.
-If you have some time to kill before your tour begins, this is a good place to wait.
+Kalaupapa Beach is one of the best beaches in Hawaii and there will likely not be a soul around here when you visit.
+The half-sandy, half-rocky beach offers a great view of the Pali Coast of Molokai with its towering sea cliffs.
+This is a good spot to kill a few hours if you’re early for your guided tour.

 Kalaupapa Beach - Molokai Hawaii